 All interviews must be conducted face-to-face.

-1 August 2015 - Competition opens; applications available online
+1 August 2016 - Competition opens; applications available online.

-October - Applicants encouraged to attend Grad School Day to learn about US postgrad admissions processes.
-Held in Glasgow on 6 October and in London on 8 October.
+October 2016 - Applicants encouraged to attend Grad School Day to learn about US postgrad admissions processes.

 Upon returning to the UK, candidates will be invited to participate in Fulbright alumni activities including our annual Returners’ Workshop as well as informal social events.